DavidGavenda/School-Assignments-Bc/README.md

 **Used technologies :** Python, C, C++, Java, Assembler, HTML, CSS, JavaScript, SQL...

-**Please note that none of these files were tinkered with or adjusted after they were originally created (beginner coding)**
+**Please note that none of these files were tinkered with or adjusted after they were originally created (beginner coding).**

 ## A graduate of the bachelor's program in Applied Informatics: